 Some people find them helpful, while others view them as a crutch that prevents you from ever needing to learn the readings of kanji from memory.

 Especially when you are just starting out, consider taking advantage of furigana to become familiar with words and practice your hiragana reading.
-As you advance in your reading ability, you can graduate into texts that use less furigana.
+As you advance from easy Japanese books, you can graduate into texts that use less furigana.

-However, many novels will still rely on furigana from time to time as uncommon words are introduced; using furigana is nothing to be ashamed of.
+However, many classic Japanese novels will still rely on furigana from time to time as uncommon words are introduced; using furigana is nothing to be ashamed of.

-As you consider which books to pick up to start your journey into reading Japanese, remember that you can only learn so much from a textbook.
+As you consider the best Japanese books to read, remember that you can only learn so much from a textbook.

 Embrace immersion, even when it may seem overwhelming, and keep reading at a pace that works for you.
 You don’t need to read an entire Japanese novel in a weekend—or even a month.